hatandspecs/keyboard-to-keyboard-cyberdeck/docs/design_doc.md

   and false.** The panel ignores it; the palette is set through the `PIO_CMAP` ioctl instead (§5).
-* ~~Whether `main.tx` keys reliably under XML-RPC control~~ — **answered: it does.** Two RTTY contacts were made from the deck, and `Ctrl-C` was verified against a live carrier.
-What remains untested is breadth rather than
+* ~~Whether `main.tx` keys reliably under XML-RPC control~~ — **answered: it does.** Four contacts were made from the deck across two sessions, and `Ctrl-C` was verified against a live carrier.
+* ~~Whether PSK31 — the design target — works on the air~~ — **answered: it
+  does.** Two BPSK31 contacts on 2026-09-20 (§14).
+What remains untested is
-  principle: PSK31 has never been transmitted, and nothing above 5 W.
+  power: nothing has been sent above 5 W.

 ---